Rendering cartoon-like with Ai Toon shader

 Draw contour lines

-To draw the contour lines on the edges, change the Arnold settings.
+To draw contour lines on edges, follow the steps below.

-Select the “contour” from the “Type” popup button of “Filter” in the “Arnold Renderer” tab.
+(2) Select the “contour” from the “Type” of the “Filter” in the “Arnold Renderer” tab.

 The configuration of the Filter of Arnold